List of former Maryland state highways (200–399): MD 205 (1989–1997)

-MD 205 was the designation for Mattawoman–Beantown Road from MD 5 north to US 301 and MD 5 just south of Mattawoman Creek in Waldorf in northern Charles County.
+MD 205 was the designation for Mattawoman–Beantown Road from MD 5 north to US 301/MD 5 just south of Mattawoman Creek in Waldorf in northern Charles County.
 The southernmost portion of what became MD 205 was constructed as a gravel road along Poplar Hill Road by 1927.
 This road was designated part of MD 233.
 In 1956, MD 382 was extended west into Charles County along part of what had been MD 233 to MD 5 at Beantown.
 MD 382 was removed from Charles County in 1989.
 That same year, MD 205 was assigned to the westernmost portion of Poplar Hill Road in Beantown and north along two-lane Mattawoman–Beantown Road to US 301 and MD 5 at Mattawoman.
 The route was expanded to a four-lane divided highway and was taken over as MD 5's bypass of Waldorf in 1997.
 The portion of MD 5 from what had been MD 205's southern terminus west to US 301 became MD 5 Business.